California is all Vote-by-Mail.

 3. Is a Signature required on the back of the envelope?

 Yes.
 For your ballot to be officially counted you must sign and date the back of your envelope.
-Your signature on your ballot will be compared to the signature on your voter registration card to ensure that they match.
+Your signature on your ballot will be compared to the signature on your voter registration card and other signatures of record, to ensure that they match.
+Remember to send in both ballots properly signed.

-4. Must the ballot be in an envelope if putting the ballot in a drop box?
+4. Must a ballot be in an envelope when deposited in a Ballot Drop Box?

 Yes.
-A ballot in a drop box which is not in its envelope will not be counted.
-The signed envelope is required.
-If you have done this, please go to a Voter Assistance Center for a new ballot.
+A ballot which is not in a signed and dated envelope will not be counted.
+If you need a replacement ballot with an envelope, please go to any Voter Assistance Center.

 5. Can I vote at my usual polling place?

-No. There are no traditional polling places with rosters of voters.
-There are only Voter Assistance Centers and ballot drop boxes and mail-in options.
+No. There are no traditional polling places.
+There are a few Voter Assistance Centers and Ballot Drop Boxes.

 Ballot Drop Box Locations (secure and theft proof)